Set Up & Use Docker

 docker ps

 This should provide you with a list of Docker containers you are currnetly running.
-Among them locate the one with the label europe-west3-docker.pkg.dev/hoprassociation/docker-images/hoprd:stable and note the container ID.
+Among them locate the one with the label europe-west3-docker.pkg.dev/hoprassociation/docker-images/hoprd:stable

-In the image above the container ID is: a5711c818f75.
+.
 In your system, the Docker container ID will be different.

-(2) Kill the container using the following command:
+(3) Kill the container using the following command:

-docker kill {Your_Container_ID}
+docker kill <Your_Container_ID>

-Note: Replace {Your_Container_ID} with the container ID you noted in step 1.
-You can also alternatively run the command docker kill $(docker ps -q) to kill all the containers you are currently running if you would like to remove them all.
+with the container ID you noted in step 1.
+You can also alternatively run the command docker kill $(docker ps -q)

-(3) Run the latest configured command to update your node.
+(4) Run the latest configured command to update your node.

 Restart Your Node

-If your node has the -- restart always tag (added by default), your node will restart automatically when it fails or crashes.
+tag (added by default), your node will restart automatically when it fails or crashes.

 If you want to restart your node manually, you can follow the exact same instructions as you would when updating your node.